-The Annual Wine Spectacular, held at NorthStone Country Club in Huntersville, is always an anticipated event in the Lake Norman Area for the 23rd year.
-The event will be held on October 15, 2022, 6.30pm-10pm.
-The Lake Norman-Huntersville Rotary Club had a record year in 2021 after taking a break in 2020 due to Covid.
+The Annual Wine Spectacular, held at NorthStone Country Club in Huntersville, is always an anticipated event in the Lake Norman Area for the 24th year.
+The event will be held on October 14, 2023, 6.30pm -10pm.
+The Lake Norman-Huntersville Rotary Club had a record year in 2022.
 This year we will continue to support Lake Norman Community Health Clinic, The Hope House, and Juvenile Diabetes Research Foundation.
 The Rotary Club is grateful to the companies in our community generously sponsoring the event.
 Novant Health in Huntersville, South Creek Construction, Symphony Park and Lake Norman Chrysler Jeep are the lead sponsors, with Hendrick Luxury Auto Mall, SVR Restoration, Rheme, and Carrier also significantly adding to the beneficiary pool of donations.

 Wines from all over the world will be auctioned.
 The silent auction will feature sports memorabilia, home décor, local restaurant certificates, jewelry and handbags, mountain and beach trips, plane rides over Charlotte, and more.
 Jim Grill, the Director of Food & Beverage and the Co-General Manager, and his team serve incredible food.
 This year's theme, Under the Stars, will feature live jazz music from Pacific Coast Highway and décor that will spark a twinkle in the atmosphere.
 In addition, guests will enjoy wine pour stations, a wine pull poker wall, and the cruise and champagne diamond raffles.
 The night closes with Fund to Need, where donors can donate cash to our causes.